Generalization capabilities of translationally equivariant neural networks: Datasets

-In Figs.~\ref{fig:data_distr_reg_kt} and~\ref{fig:data_distr_reg_f} the first histogram corresponds to the distribution of the training set, while the second one shows the distribution of the test set.
-The domains covered by the training and test set are approximately the same, meaning that the generalization we require does not involve an extrapolation.
+In Figs.~\ref{fig:data_distr_reg_kt} and~\ref{fig:data_distr_reg_f}, the first histogram corresponds to the distribution of the training set, while the second and third show the distributions of test sets~A and~B, respectively.
+The domains covered by the training set and test set~A are approximately the same, meaning that the generalization we require does not involve an extrapolation.
 Given this, it is easy to see why models that perform well during training and validation are able to generalize to different physical parameters.
-Despite having the same domain, there is an evident discrepancy in the distributions of the training and test set, which is caused by the different values of $\mu$ that are used to generate the lattice configurations.
+Despite having the same domain, there is an evident discrepancy in the distributions of the training set and test set~A, which is caused by the different values of $\mu$ that are used to generate the lattice configurations.
 This could be a possible source of generalization issues affecting some architectures.
 Note that while the distributions appear to be somewhat similar, there may still be additional differences in the correlations of these quantities, which could further impair generalization capabilities of networks.
+The domain that is covered by test set~B, however, is larger than the domain of the training set, arguably making the generalization to these data more demanding.

-While the relationship between $\langle n\rangle$ and $k_t$ is linear, as shown in Eq.~\eqref{compl:n}, $\langle|\phi^2|\rangle$ is highly non-linear in $f$, as indicated by Eqs.~\eqref{compl:phi} and~\eqref{compl:W}.
+While the relationship between $\langle n\rangle$ and $k_t$ is linear, as shown in Eq.~\eqref{compl:n}, $\langle|\phi|^2\rangle$ is highly non-linear in $f$, as indicated by Eqs.~\eqref{compl:phi} and~\eqref{compl:W}.
 One might find it surprising that a CNN is able to learn such a complicated function and even generalize to other physical parameters.
-Alongside the observations on domain and distributions, we have to consider the ratio $W(f+2)/W(f)$ that enters in Eq.~\mbox{\eqref{compl:phi}}.
-As shown in Fig.~\ref{fig:data_distr_reg_f}, it can be effectively approximated by a linear function in the range where most of the distribution is concentrated.
-This explains why even simple models can easily learn to predict $\langle|\phi^2|\rangle$.
+Alongside the observations on domain and distributions, we have to consider the ratio $W(f+2)/W(f)$ that enters in Eq.~\eqref{compl:phi}.
+As shown in Fig.~\ref{fig:data_distr_reg_f}, it can be effectively approximated by a linear function in the range where most of the distribution of the training set and test set~A is concentrated.
+This explains why even simple models can easily learn to predict $|\phi|^2$ on these data.
+The larger values of~$f$ that are represented in test set~B, however, lead to larger values of said ratio.
+At these values, the linear approximation that might be a good approximation on the training set and test set~A worsens, and so do the predictions of~$|\phi|^2$.